rhdunn/xqt-kotlinx-lsp/README.md

 > NOTE: This should be modified to set the project name and to include any
 > subprojects.

+This template provides a template [build.gradle.kts](buildSrc/template/build.gradle.kts) file that can be copied into your subprojects to use as the starting point for the build script.
+This provides support for:
+1. Configuring the necessary plugins.
+2. Setting the group ID and version for the package from the project metadata.
+3. Configuration for Kotlin JS, JVM, and Native.
+4. Configuration for Dokka documentation.
+5. Configuration for Maven POM files, singing, and publishing.

 ### Gradle Wrapper
 This template adds `.gitignore` rules to ignore the gradle wrapper binaries to prevent the binaries from being included in the git repository.